Portfolio¶

 Portfolio.from_signals

-, it must go through a complex preparation pipeline first to get a format suitable for Numba.
-Such a pipeline usually involves mapping of enums, broadcasting, data type checks, template substitution, and many other steps.
-To make VBT more transparent, this pipeline has been outsourced to a separate class so you now have the full control of arguments that are getting passed to the Numba functions!
-Moreover, you can extend the preparers to automatically prepare arguments for your own simulators.
+, it goes through a complex preparation pipeline to convert it into a format suitable for Numba.
+This pipeline usually involves enum mapping, broadcasting, data type checks, template substitution, and many other steps.
+To make VBT more transparent, this pipeline has been moved to a separate class, giving you full control over the arguments that reach the Numba functions!
+You can even extend the preparers to automatically prepare arguments for your own simulators.

 Get a prepared argument, modify it, and use in a new simulation